 To have better luck with flash photos, it takes an advanced camera with an external camera flash unit.
 This allows the photographer to angle the light and adjust its intensity.
 As another benefit, an external flash is tall, which reduces red-eye because it’s farther from the lens than a built-in flash.

-Finding just the right flash to go with your advanced camera can be an easy process — but first, you’ll need to understand the importance of its many features, including sync speeds, TTL mode, and exposure-compensation settings.
-To learn more, keep reading our shopping guide.
-When you’re ready to buy, consider one of our top picks.
+Finding just the right flash to go with your advanced camera can be an easy process — but first, you should understand the importance of its many features, including sync speeds, TTL mode, and exposure-compensation settings.

 To find a good camera flash for your situation, it helps to understand some of the ways in which these devices differ from each other.